jimper/web.dev/src/site/content/en/blog/fast-ads-matter/index.md

 ## A framework for thinking about ad speed

 Modern websites tend to have complex and diverse ad serving setups, which means there's no one-size-fits-all method of making ads fast.
 Instead, the following sections give you a framework for thinking about ad speed.
-Some points are specific to Google Ad Manager, but the principals apply even if you're using a different ad server.
+Some points are specific to Google Ad Manager, but the principles apply even if you're using a different ad server.

 ### Know why you want to improve ad speed